sartography/SpiffWorkflow/doc/bpmn/camunda/tasks.rst

 Creating a User Task
 ^^^^^^^^^^^^^^^^^^^^

-When you click on a user task in a BPMN modeler, the Properties Panel includes a form tab.
+When you click on a user task in the BPMN modeler, the Properties Panel includes a form tab.
 Use this tab to build your questions.

 The following example shows how a form might be set up in Camumda.